Author: Zenoll | Apollo.io Certified Partner

 How Buying Signals Changed in the Age of AI

 For sales teams still relying on website visits and demo requests, this article is a wake-up call.
 The buying signals you're tracking are outdated.
-AI has created a new, more subtle layer of digital breadcrumbs that signal purchase intent long before a prospect ever visits your website.
-We explain what these new AI-powered signals are and how to use them to engage buyers earlier and with more context.
+AI has created a new layer of digital breadcrumbs that signal purchase intent long before a prospect ever visits your website.

 The Old Signals vs. The New Signals